dehavenm/CharLCD/README.md

 `void CharLCD::print(std::string text)`

 Writes text to the LCD screen.
 The LCD text input is based on ASCII, so the string used must be ASCII formatted.

+`uint8_t CharLCD::readButtons(void)`

+Returns the status of all five buttons contained in an 8-bit integer value, with each the five least significant bits representing one button (1 for pressed, 0 for not pressed).
+See example code lcd.cpp in /example folder for commands to get the status of each individual button.